What is a Human Firewall

 Typically when your managed IT support provider talks to you about your firewall, it has to do with a hardware device, or some software on your computer.
 A regular firewall is a device or software that blocks certain types of traffic from entering your network.
 Most internet traffic, which is when a user visits a website, passes through the firewall on a specific port, or assigned number for that traffic.
 Emails coming in and out of your network travel on a different port, or number.
 You want to block ports that aren’t in use by a program on your network to lock the doors to your network.
 You typically will do this through your firewall.
 It’s basically a security device that helps keep the good traffic flowing, and the keeps the bad traffic out.

 Recently a lot of focus has gone into creating a human firewall.
-What people are really meaning when talking about a human firewall is the ability to train employees well enough, that they help secure the network.
+A human firewall meaning is the ability to train employees well enough, that they help secure the network.
 Much like the regular firewall is protecting the network, a team of well trained employees will also protect your business network.
 The majority of major attacks on corporate networks recently were due to some form of employee negligence.
 The most recent being the latest Twitter hack that affected many verified accounts.
 The human firewall is, by far, the weakest link in a companies cyber security solution.

 Top areas of weakness to the human firewall